spack/spack/lib/spack/docs/spack_workflows.rst

 Developing Software with Spack
 ==============================

-Suppose that you are developing an application and need to assemble an environment of that application's dependencies.
+For any project, one needs to assemble an environment of that application's dependencies.
 You might consider loading a series of modules or creating a filesystem view.
 This approach, while obvious, has some serious drawbacks: